 The million-dollar question!
 It all depends on your OKRs.
 If you are going for growth, you cater to a large user base.
 If you want to build more traction, then you go deeper with specific users.
 It depends on your company’s strategy.

-basically applied, got referred, had a phone interview, and then onsite, and it just, happened!
+basically applied, got referred, had a phone interview, and then went onsite, and it just happened!
 I totally wasn’t expecting it at ALL.
-I guess I was just trying to do a good job and prep, and I read books like Cracking the PM interview that helped.
+I guess I was just trying to do a good job and prep, and I read books like Cracking the PM Interview that helped.

 Surprisingly, email and spreadsheets!
 These are universal and inescapable as a PM.
 Everything else can change.

-Well I’ve had amazing teams of UXers for this, but honestly, sometimes just talking to your user or cold calling works well.
-For me, my best user interviews at Careem was when I’d actually take a taxi and talk to the driver.
+I’ve had amazing teams of UXers for this, but honestly, sometimes just talking to your user or cold calling works well.
+For me, my best user interviews at Careem were when I’d actually take a taxi and talk to the driver.